emilmilanov/mac-setup/README.md

 ## Open questions:

 - ssh data is not covered by syncing
-- periodicaly: brew update && brew upgrade && brew upgrade brew-cask && brew cleanup && brew cask cleanup This is candidate for periodic maintennce script.
+- periodicaly: brew update && brew upgrade && brew cask update && brew cleanup && brew cask cleanup This is candidate for periodic maintennce script.